Owner: Travis and Autumn Tilton

-Ace earned her Novice Exterior (NE) Nosework Title from UKC (United Kennel Club) in 2018.
+Ace earned his Novice Exterior (NE) Nosework Title from UKC (United Kennel Club) in 2018.
 The exterior area search takes place outside, often it contains grass, dirt, cement and/or gravel.
 These searches can be especially difficult for the dogs as there are a number of new smells (trash/food, animals, etc.) the dogs are working in all weather conditions and the dogs may be tempted to mark or eliminate.
 The dog must find the hidden odor (birch) in the search area within 3 minutes.
 In order to receive this title the dog must earn two passing scores at two different trials.

-Ace earned his AKC Urban CGC (CGCU) title from the American Kennel Club (AKC) in 2018.
+Ace earned his AKC Urban CGC (CGCU) Title from the American Kennel Club (AKC) in 2018.
 The goal of AKC Urban CGC is to test the dog’s skills in an urban (city) setting.
 Dogs must, enter/exit doorways with no pulling, walk through a crowd on a busy sidewalk and cross streets under control, react appropriately to city distractions (horns, sirens, etc.), Ignore food and food containers on sidewalk, safely negotiates stairs and elevators, ride dog-friendly transportation (car, subway in a carry bag, cab), 3-minute down-stay in lobby of dog friendly building, and more.

-Ace earned her AKC Community Canine (CGCA) title from the American Kennel Club (AKC) in 2018.
+Ace earned her AKC Community Canine (CGCA) Title from the American Kennel Club (AKC) in 2018.
 AKC Community Canine is the advanced level of the AKC’s Canine Good Citizen Program.
 Whereas Canine Good Citizen tests are most often tested in a ring and situations are simulated (3 helpers serve as a “crowd”), the AKC Community Canine test is done in real situations including at shows, classes, and in the community.

-Ace earned his Socialized Pet Obedience Test (SPOT) title from the United Kennel Club (UKC) in 2017.The SPOT test consists of 10 separate stations.
+Ace earned his Socialized Pet Obedience Test (SPOT) Title from the United Kennel Club (UKC) in 2017.The SPOT test consists of 10 separate stations.
 At each station the dog must perform a basic exercise.
 These exercises are used to demonstrate that the dog is capable of exhibiting desired behaviors that the general public would expect to see in a well-behaved dog.
 The SPOT test places value on the importance of responsible dog ownership, and that a well behaved dog is not only a happy dog, but one that will be accepted in a community.
 “So Proud Of My Ace Boy”!

-Ace earned his Canine Good Citizen (CGC) title from the American Kennel Club (AKC) in 2016.
+Ace earned his Canine Good Citizen (CGC) Title from the American Kennel Club (AKC) in 2016.
 The dog and handler have to successfully complete ten components of an evaluation.
 The purpose of the evaluation is to recognize those dogs who have been trained to be good citizens in the community.
 “Great Job Ace”!

-Ace came in 1st place and received his VP-1 (Very Promising) show rating in the Puppy Class Males 6-9 months at “Treasure Valley Working Dog Club” Conformation Show, July 10, 2016 in Middleton Idaho.
+Ace came in 1st place and received his VP-1 (Very Promising) Show Rating in the Puppy Class Males 6-9 months at “Treasure Valley Working Dog Club” Conformation Show, July 10, 2016 in Middleton Idaho.
 “Congratulation Ace!